buzkall/teachable-reports-export/README.md

 You should install python with brew with this command in order to solve all the openssl nonsense.

     brew install python --with-brewed-openssl

+After installing it you should probably force the brew link, but in case it doesn't solve the problem the "brew info python" suggest you add the url to your path

+    export PATH="/usr/local/opt/python/libexec/bin:$PATH"

 ## Usage